-I’ve recently been coaching some churches that have purchased a copy of Church Greeters 101.
+I’ve recently been coaching some church volunteers that have stepped into a new role of re-launching their church welcome ministry.

 Often this volunteer is looking for new ideas to improve the existing greeter ministry in their church.
 They see that their greeters are